What Is CICO dieting? How it works, & CICO calculator

 The CICOBAR protein bar is made with high-quality ingredients, including:

-• Fibersol (digestion resistant maltodextrin)
+• Fibersol (digestion-resistant maltodextrin)

 • Whey Protein Isolate